 4. Do Not Add Anything Into The Tank Until Everything Is Settled

 Yet another tip for you to follow to allow the sand in the aquarium to settle faster is to not add anything into the tank until it has settled.
 If the water is still cloudy and sandy, putting plants, decorations, filters, and anything else into the aquarium will only serve to further agitate and agitate the sand which has not yet settled.

 Allow all of the sand to settle, and then add in everything else.
-If you need some plant suggestions then here are our top 5 for sand aquariums.

 5. Just Be As Careful As Humanly Possible